-To get the ball on the next instalment of Greece's bailout rolling, Athens yesterday welcomed a bunch of European Union finance ministers.
-Although Greek police barred demonstrators from certain parts of the capital – including Syntagma Square which has been the centre of recent anti-austerity mayhem – private sector union GSEE and its public sector counterpart ADEDY still gathered in the Propilaia area on Tuesday evening.
-Workers Militant Front PAME did the same in Omonoia square.
+To get the ball rolling on the next instalment of Greece's bailout payment, yesterday Athens welcomed a bunch of European Union finance ministers.
+Naturally, this brought out the anti-austerity protesters, who hate the policies that the EU has forced upon Greece as a condition of the bailout.
+While police barred demonstrators from certain parts of the capital—including Syntagma Square, which has been the center of recent anti-austerity mayhem—private-sector union GSEE and its public-sector counterpart ADEDY still gathered in the Propylaea area on Tuesday evening.
+The All Worker's Militant Front did the same in Omonoia Square.

-As expected minor clashes between the police and protesters livened up the festivities, while party favours included a few good helpings of tear gas.
-Angela Merkel is expected to also visit Athens on the 11th of April, so if you think about it the whole night can be seen as a dress rehearsal for that.
+As expected, minor clashes between the police and protesters livened up the festivities, while party favors included a few helpings of tear gas.
+Germany's prime minister, Angela Merkel, is expected to also visit Athens on April 11, so if you think about it the whole night can be seen as a dress rehearsal for that.

-Finally, a bailout payment of 8.3 billion Euros [£6.8bn] was signed off.
-According to Eurogroup chairman Jeroen Dijsselbloem, a first tranche of 6.3 billionn euros will be paid at the end of April with two more payments of 1billion Euros will be made in June and July,
+The demonstration, a bailout payment of 8.3 billion euros [$11.4 billion] was approved.
+According to Eurogroup chairman Jeroen Dijsselbloem, an initial sum of 6.3 billion euros will be paid at the end of April, with two more payments of 1 billion euros to be made in June and July.